Mendelian Randomisation [GE10]

 Jeremy Labrecque, Carolina Borges, Katerina Trajanoska, and Fernando Rivadeneira

 Understanding of genetic epidemiology and Statistics (elementary probability, and regression analysis)

 Detailed information about this course:

-- To gain insight into disentangling the concepts of causation and association.
+- Gain insight into disentangling the concepts of causation and association;

 Epidemiologists, geneticists, biostatisticians, investigators/physicians involved in clinical and pharmacological research.